cms-sw/cmssw/Validation/RecoTrack/README.md

 RecHit linked to the TrackingParticle is linked to the RecHit.
 The assignment is a bit random, but there is very little further one can do without further reco<->sim information.

+#### Delta ray SimHits are filtered out

+The SimHits with `particleType` of an electron for non-electron TrackingParticles are filtered out.
+This case happens e.g. for delta rays, when the delta ray electron is simulated with the same SimTrackId as the main particle.
+As the SimHit -> TrackingParticle association is based on SimTrackId, the delta ray SimHits get associated to the TrackingParticle.
+Further, the SimHits of a TrackingParticle are sorted by their time of flight for the ntuple, so the delta ray hits may get interleaved with the main particle hits, leading to possible confusion (especially when one does not print the SimHit `particleType` information).
+Since we are mainly interested of the main particle SimHits, the delta ray SimHits are removed from the ntuple.

+This SimHit filtering does have the consequence that there can be cases where a track is matched to TrackingParticle (by `QuickTrackAssociatorByHits`), but redoing the association by hits in the ntuple fails, because delta ray SimHit induced a RecHit that was included in the track.